-- (1) Financial assets measured at fair value through profit or loss; - (2) Financial assets measured at fair value through other comprehensive income; and - (3) Net defined benefit liabilities (or assets) are measured by the fair value of pension fund assets minus the present value of the defined benefit obligations and the cap effects measurement mentioned in note 4 (13).

-2. Functional Currency and Presentation Currency
+- (1) Financial assets measured at fair value through other comprehensive income; and - (2) Net defined benefit liabilities (or assets) are measured by the fair value of pension fund assets minus the present value of the defined benefit obligations and the cap effects measurement mentioned in note 4 (13). - 2.
+Functional Currency and Presentation Currency